This article is from March of 2001.

 eTunnels mails each user a one-time URL to download VPN-On-Demand client software.
 Each time this IPsec client connects to the company VPN, it must first use SSL to obtain security parameters from the eTunnels Network Server (eNS).
 Centralized control, simple authentication, and topology assumptions greatly simplify client configuration, but at the cost of flexibility.

-Symantec PowerVPN Server automatically pushes administrator-defined policies to IPsec clients each time they connect.
+IPsec gateways like the Cisco VPN 3060 and Symantec PowerVPN Server automatically pushes administrator-defined policies to IPsec clients each time they connect.
 Users simply enter gateway hostname and credentials.
 However, stronger authentication presents the same old challenge: IKE shared secrets are easily mistyped and X.509 certificates are not intuitive to the average end-user.

 Check Point's VPN-1 offers automatic version checking to assist in managing client software distribution.
 Should software updates be automatically pushed for consistency, or applied ad hoc?
 If ad hoc, how do you ensure client-gateway version synchronization?
 These procedural decisions still fall to the VPN administrator.